What Are The 5 Best Platforms To Teach Online

 New technology like cloud computing and AI coupled with better internet across the globe will continue to drive the market growth in the years ahead.
 (Rapid cloud adoption provides flexibility in content storage, sharing, and access to both learners and content providers.)
 The e-learning industry growth statistics certainly aren’t showing any signs of slowing down.

 It’s super exciting that learning is becoming so democratized.
-But it can also feel overwhelming when trying to parse out the many (so, so many!) teaching platforms.
+But it can also feel overwhelming when trying to parse out the many (so, so many!) teaching platforms and learning management systems.
 They each come with their own quirks, pros and cons, and sets of bells and whistles.

 When it comes to where to host your online course, I’ve done a deep dive into the top platforms to save you time and brain space.
 After all, you’ll want to save that for creating a course that’s unique and life changing 😉